2020 Vermont Senate election

 The 2020 Vermont Senate elections took place as part of the biennial United States elections.
 Vermont voters elected all 30 state senators from 13 districts, with each district electing between one and six senators.
 State senators serve two-year terms in the Vermont Senate.
 A primary election on August 11, 2020, determined which candidates appeared on the November 3 general election ballot.
-All the members elected will serve in the Vermont General Assembly.
+All the members elected would serve in the Vermont General Assembly.